ebra-8/ADREL/README.md

 Step 2) Run Invariant_representations.py to obtain the emitted representations of the input from BiLSTM, based on which adversarial training is conducted to obtain the domain-invariant representation and then classification result on the projected data is obtained via an LSTM classifier.

+ The code has been tested on GPU.
+However, it should be runnable on CPU as well.

  Running the baselines:

  The benchmark folder contains the baselines as well the benchmark methods that can be used to compare to ADREL.